 Turn Fat Quarters Into Decorative Bundles for Your Quilting Friends

 Fold three or more fat quarters of fabric into triangles and then stack them, arranging the points in a staggered fashion.
 Three fabrics will resemble a star, and taller stacks make impressive displays.

-Follow the instructions on... pages 2 and 3 to make these pretty fat quarter stars.Continue to 2 of 3 below.
+Follow the instructions below to make these pretty fat quarter stars.Continue to 2 of 3 below.

 02 of 03